Salva5297/BIMERR-KNOWLEDGE-GRAPH/EPW/README.md

 ## BIMERR EPW FILES

-In the [epw folder](./epw) we can see an example of an [epw file](./epw/ESP_PV_Bilbao-AP-080250_TMYx-2004-2018.epw), which has been transformed into a [json file](./epw/ESP_PV_Bilbao-AP-080250_TMYx-2004-2018.json), with which the corresponding [RDF files](./epw/ESP_PV_Bilbao-AP-080250_TMYx-2004-2018.ttl) have been obtained by means of declarative mappings.
+In the [epw folder](./epw) we can see an example of an epw file, which has been transformed into a json file compressed in a [zip file](./epw/ESP_PV_Bilbao-AP-080250_TMYx-2004-2018.zip) , with which the corresponding [RDF files](./epw/ESP_PV_Bilbao-AP-080250_TMYx-2004-2018.zip) have been obtained by means of declarative mappings.
 These files contain typical meteorological years in a given location and in all months belonging to a year, either in the same year or in different years.

 This files come from [Energy Plus Weather](https://www.energyplus.net/weather) site, and [Climate OneBuilding](http://climate.onebuilding.org/).